awsdocs/amazon-athena-user-guide/doc_source/athena-supported-time-zones.md

 2012-10-30 18:00:00.000 America/Los_Angeles
 ```

 The following list contains the time zones that can be used with the `AT TIME ZONE` operator in Athena\.
+For additional timezone related functions and examples, see [Timezone functions and examples](#athena-supported-time-zones-functions-examples)\.

 ```
 Africa/Abidjan